SSO - OpenID Connect#

 User provisioning#

 This authentication method fully supports user provisioning.
-Because users can be provisioned to only one selected organization, in environments with multiple organizations you can create a temporary organization for users and use it for provisioning.
-After that, you can move newly created user accounts to destination organizations.
+Since users can only be provisioned to a single selected organization, in environments with multiple organizations, you can create a temporary organization for provisioning and then move the new accounts to their target organizations.

 User attributes#

-If user attributes are changed on the identity provider side, they can be updated on the Bacularis side as well.
-Bacularis provides four user attributes:
+If user attributes change on the IdP side, they can be updated in Bacularis.
+Bacularis supports four user attributes:

-• username - that users use as a login name
+• username - Used as the login name

-• long name - that can be for example the user full name.
+• long name - Typically the user’s full name

-• description - that stores other information about user
+• description - Other information about the user

-Only username is required to define and it is not taken into account in synchronization.
-Rest attributes is optional and they can be synchronized.
+Only username is required and is not considered during synchronization.
+The remaining attributes are optional and can be synchronized.

-The ID token claims can be mapped to these Bacularis attributes.
-There is possible for example to do the following mapping:
+ID token claims can be mapped to Bacularis attributes.
+For example:

 preferred_username => username